 #3 – Stroll the Halifax Boardwalk

-Halifax harbor is one of the oldest and most important connections for visitors, and strolling along its boardwalk is a great way to get a feel for the city.
-Places to stop along Halifax boardwalk include Historic Properties, the Maritime Museum of the Atlantic, Bishop’s Landing, and The Stubborn Goat Beer Garden.
+Halifax harbour is one of the oldest and most important connections for visitors, and strolling along the Halifax waterfront boardwalk is a great way to get a feel for the city.
+Places to stop along the Halifax boardwalk include Historic Properties, the Maritime Museum of the Atlantic, Bishop’s Landing, and The Stubborn Goat Beer Garden.

 # 4 – Segway, Cycle or Paddle your way around Halifax

 To explore the city on wheels, Segway Nova Scotia has plenty of tours, including the popular 2-hour “Halifax City Spin.”
 Their office is on the waterfront just past Bishop’s Landing.

 For some fun two-wheeling (with an electric assist), check out the 3-hour Best of Halifax e-bike tour, with I Heart Bikes Halifax, also located on the waterfront.